kyma-project/cli/docs/user/tutorials/01-20-app-push-command-usage.md

 ## Deploy Your Application From the Source Code

-To use `kyma alpha app push`, you must also provide either a Dockerfile, Docker image or the application's source code.
+To use `kyma app push`, you must also provide either a Dockerfile, Docker image or the application's source code.
 In this tutorial, we use the application source code.
 For example, you can use one of the code samples from the [Paketo Buildpacks code examples](https://github.com/paketo-buildpacks/samples/tree/main), but in this tutorial we work on the [Paketo Buildpacks java maven app](https://github.com/paketo-buildpacks/samples/tree/main/java/maven).

 1. Add the Istio, Docker Registry, and API Gateway modules: